-- How many teachers at this school... - T q1a help maintain discipline in the entire school, not just their classroom? - T q1b are actively trying to improve their teaching? - T q1d are eager to try new ideas? - T q1e feel responsible that all students learn?
+- How many teachers at this school... - T q1a help maintain discipline in the entire school, not just their classroom? - \top q1b are actively trying to improve their teaching? - T q1c take responsibility for improving the school? - T q1d are eager to try new ideas? - T q1e feel responsible that all students learn?